 No one has ever escaped death… and also email.

 Even though emails have become such an integral part of our lives, many of us don’t understand the finer points of writing emails.
 Remember, you’re relying on emails to accomplish some seriously important tasks such as landing a job, accomplishing critical tasks at your workplace, getting approvals, and so on.
-And small slipups can cost you dear without you ever knowing that it was the email that resulted in self-inflicted disaster (people rarely tell you back that your email was awful on some count), and more often than not you don’t get a second chance.

 Some of you hunt for formats for different types of emails (leave, job etc.) on the internet, but a format can leave your email overly generalized and ineffectual like smiley stock images.
-Such emails won’t stand out.
+Such emails don’t stand out.
 And if they don’t… you know the result.

 Instead, learn fundamentals of writing emails, which you can use to write any type of email.